aerospike/aerospike-vector/quote-semantic-search/tests/README.md

 pip install -r requirements.txt
 ```

-The tests use selenium with the chrome web driver so make sure that is installed on your system.

 Run the quote search example app so that it listens on port 8080.
-If it is not running on port 8080, you will have to change the tests.
+If it is not running on port 8080, you can run the tests with the --app-address option set to the correct address:port.

 Then run the tests with pytest.
 ```shell